ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api-download/index.md

  This example demonstrates:
  - How to obtain a reference to an `AgChartInstance`.
- - How to use `AgChart.download()` to initiate a chart image download.
+ - How to use `AgChart.download()` to start a chart image download.
+ - How to use `AgChart.getImageDataURL()` to create a base64-encoded image URL, and then open it in a new tab.

  <chart-example title='Download via AgChart API' name='download' type='generated'></chart-example>